panoptesDev/panoptis-program-library/docs/src/token.md

 to the balances of all the associated Accounts.

-It's important to note that the `InitializeMint` instruction does not require the Safecoin account being initialized also be a signer.
-The `InitializeMint` instruction should be atomically processed with the system instruction that creates the Safecoin account by including both instructions in the same transaction.
+It's important to note that the `InitializeMint` instruction does not require the Solcoin account being initialized also be a signer.
+The `InitializeMint` instruction should be atomically processed with the system instruction that creates the Solcoin account by including both instructions in the same transaction.

 Once a Mint is initialized, the `mint_authority` can create new tokens using the